-Maintain at least 6 inches between low-voltage (<30V) and high voltage circuits.
-Failure to do so could result i electrical noise that could distort the signals carried by the low-voltage wiring, including IPC.
+Failure to maintain at least 6 inches between lowvoltage (<30V) and high voltage circuits could result in electrical noise that could distort the signals carried by the low-voltage wiring, including IPC.

-Tracer AdaptiView TD7 Display
+Tracer AdaptiView[TM] TD7 Display

 Operator Interface

 Information is tailored to operators, service technicians, and owners.
 When operating a chiller, there is specific information you need on a day-to-day basis-setpoints, limits, diagnostic information, and reports.
 Day-to-day operational information is presented at the display.
 Logically organized groups of information-chiller modes of operation, active diagnostics, settings and reports put information conveniently at your fingertips.